DistrictOfJoban/JCM-Docs/docs/players/blocks/static_signal_lights.md

 !!! warning "To be done"
     Fill in crafting recipe

-**Static Signal Light** refers to a series of Signal Light Block in Joban Client Mod where it's always lit.
+**Static Signal Light** refers to a series of Signal Light Block in Joban Client Mod where it's always lit in 1 color.

+Its purpose is to provide a dummy decoration-only signal light.

 ## Block states
 | facing | is_22_5 | is_45 |